danielaparker/jsoncons/README.md

 - Added a class-specific in-place new to the json class that is implemented in terms of the global version (required to create json objects with placement new operator.)
 - Reorganized header files, removing unnecessary includes.
 - Incorporates validation contributed by Alex Merry for ensuring that there is an object or array on parse head.
-- Incorporates fix contributed by Milan Burda for ìSwitch case is in protected scopeî clang build error
+- Incorporates fix contributed by Milan Burda for ‚ÄúSwitch case is in protected scope‚Äù clang build error

 ## Using the code